To read an introduction to parenting by type and to learn about Generator and Manifesting Generator children, please click [HERE] to go to Part 1.

 Learn new parenting strategies.
 If you don’t like the way you were raised or your own default societal patterning, then embark on a journey of experimentation.
 As with anything new, it will take a little practice and time, but it will be well worth it.
 You and your children alike deserve to fully enjoy life as your unique, authentic selves.

-If you would like to learn more about any of the 5 Human Design Types, get the guidebook for each type.
+If you would like to learn more about any of the 5 Human Design Types, get the guidebook for each type in the compiled collection.